autowarefoundation/autoware.universe/design/Localization/PoseEstimator/PoseEstimator.md

 ==============

 ### Role
 Pose estimator is a component to estimate ego vehicle pose which includes position and orientation.
-The final output should also include covariance, which represesents the estimator's confidence on estimated pose.
+The final output should also include covariance, which represents the estimator's confidence on estimated pose.
 A pose estimator could either be estimate pose on local map, or it can estimate absolute pose using global localizer.
-The output pose can be publihsed in any frame as long as /tf is provided to project into the "map" frame.
+The output pose can be published in any frame as long as /tf is provided to project into the "map" frame.
 Also, pose estimator should stop publishing pose if it is possible to calculate reliability of estimated pose(e.g. matching score with map) and the reliability is low.

 ## Input